-Google is continuously evolving and it may seem like a full time job to try and keep up with their ever changing algorithms.
-However, it's important for us as marketers and web developers to adapt our practices to keep up with them.
-Google aims to give users the best experience possible.
-Therefore, Google cares about both SEO (Search Engine Optimization) and UX (User Experience) and we need to make sure we keep this in mind with respect to each valuable aspect of web design and development.
+Google is continuously evolving, and it may seem like a full time job to try and keep up with their ever changing algorithms.
+However, it's important for us as marketers and web developers to adapt our practices to keep up.
+Google’s user-centric focus today, now aims to give your readers the best experience possible.
+So, while Google cares about both SEO (Search Engine Optimization) and UX (User Experience), we need to make sure we keep the separation of the two in mind with respect to each valuable aspect of web design and development.

 When it comes to optimizing your site for Google and other search engines like Bing and Yahoo, there’s no question that having a strong SEO strategy with relevant keywords is still important.
 After all, Google must be able to find your site in order to crawl it.
-And, once the bots find it, they must understand it in the way that search engines bots understand things.
+And, once the bots find it, they must understand it in the way that search engine bots understand things.

 Unfortunately, they don’t comprehend content and images the same way a person would.
 That's why it's still important to keep up with SEO best practices like using the right header tags and keywords.

-Search Engines are Getting Smarter
+Search Engines are Always Getting Smarter.

-Pay Attention to Your Bounce Rate
+Pay Close Attention to Your Bounce Rates.